neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-before-fop.md

 - Eating concerns: Let FOPpers know that eating on FOP is critical for their warmth and safety.
 We burn a lot of calories and FOP is not the time to diet.
 Set the right tone - "mmm, I love all of this cheese since I get so hungry on the trail."
 If a FOPper has a real problem with the food, let the SC or the Director know, since some adjustments in the menu can be made.
 - Strangers: See policy.
 Especially important for service and front country trips.
 - Group dynamics: Stress the importance of working together and creating an atmosphere of mutual respect and tolerance.
 Introduce "No Discount" and the Full Value Contract.
-- Safety issues: Make them aware of general safety issues, such as staying with the group, and of program policies regarding drugs and alcohol, romance on FOP, etc. This is your opportunity to set the tone of being firm on safety issues.
+- Safety issues: Make them aware of general safety issues, such as staying with the group, and of program policies regarding drugs and alcohol, romance on FOP (can be framed as exclusive relationships), etc. This is your opportunity to set the tone of being firm on safety issues.
 Emphasize that the wilderness is an isolated environment and that behavior that might be okay in their backyards (like jumping off rocks or horsing around) is not safe when you're hours from civilization.
 - Accident issues: Explain to your FOPpers the expectations of them during an emergency situation.
 Explain "Universal Precautions" (see Part VII, Wilderness First Aid) and warn them to never attempt to help out with a first aid situation unless directed by a trained rescuer.
 We want to ensure that no one in FOP has an exposure to any blood borne pathogens.

 #### At the Trailhead